Firearms regulation in Switzerland: Shall-issue exceptional acquisition permit for sport shooters

-The following weapons from the generally prohibited category can be bought with a shall-issue exceptional permit for sport shooter; proof of regular use or membership of a club needs to be provided after 5 and 10 years.
+The following weapons from the generally prohibited category as well as weapon accessories can be bought with a shall-issue exceptional permit for sport shooter; proof of regular use or membership of a club needs to be provided after 5 and 10 years.
 This verification is to be done only for the first weapon purchased with that kind of permit (art.
 28d WG/LArm & art.
 13c WV/OArm):